IDragnev/Algebraic-data-types/README.md

  - forEach
  - concatenate
 and more.
 Examples and details can be found in the [tests](https://github.com/IDragnev/Tuple/blob/master/Tuple/Tuple%20test/tupleTest.cpp).
 Structured bindings are not supported due to some ambiguity in the get function.
-They can be supported with a lot of duplicate code, which is why I decided against it.